dominictarr/private-stream/README.md

 ## Protocol

-private-stream takes a key-exchange algorithm (diffie-helman with modp14) a stream cipher (salsa20 with initialization vector of first 8 bytes of blake2s('private-stream') = 99ec6b50601492d0), and a hash function (blake2s)
+private-stream takes a key-exchange algorithm (diffie-helman with modp14) a stream cipher (salsa20).

 The protocol is symmetrical, and each side performs the same operations in parallel.
 I'll call one side the "local" side, and one "remote", but the caller and the answerer are both of local and remote to each other.

-First the local side generates a key exchange, and sends it to the remote, who has also done the same, sending it to the local side.
+First the local side generates a key exchange and an nonce (their initialization vector), and sends it to the remote. who has also done the same, sending it to the local side.
 On receiving the remote's key exchange, they are combined to compute the secret.

-Stream cipher keys should not be reused, so we need two symmetric keys.
-To derive two key, we concatenate the secret with the public keys and hash them.

-The local encryption key is `hash(local's exchange + secret)` and the local decryption key is `hash(remote's exchange + secret)`.
-This is symmetrical, so the local encryption key is the same as the remote decryption key.

-This uses two hashes, and one key exchange, which, for the default settings, is cheaper than two key exchanges, allowing a more secure (expensive) key exchange.
+Stream cipher keys, initialization vectors must not be reused.
+Each side initializes two stream ciphers, one for encrypting their data to the remote, and one for decrypting data the remote has sent to them.

+The local nonce is used for the encrypting cipher, and the remote nonce is used to decrypt.
+Since the remote is the mirror image of the local, it means that the remote's decryption cipher is the same as the local's encryption cipher and vice versa.

 ## Known Weaknesses